After the initial conversion of a schematic to PCB, it is time to learn how to manage EasyEDA’s PCB Design Editor.

 Or click that button at the tool bar

-If you change the schematic, you will get a Confirm Importing changes information dialog:
+You will get a Confirm Importing changes information dialog:

 If you are happy with your changes, just click the Apply Change button.